 A Final Word on Past Participle Examples

 So why should you care about past participles?
-If you are learning English, then understanding verb tenses and the different ways verbs can appear in sentences is vital.
+If you are learning English, understanding verb tenses and how verbs can appear in sentences is vital.
 It teaches you how to create sentences that make sense.
+Don’t forget to check out our list of dangling past particle examples!

 FAQs on Past Participle Examples